How to Deep Clean Laminate Floors to Help Sell Your House

 Johnston says that most people ruin their laminate floors by letting particles scratch deep into the surface over time.
 For this reason, routine light cleaning is one of the best ways to maintain and protect your floors.

-Cleaning the floors of your home — both a deep cleaning and regular cleaning — can send a message to potential buyers telling them that you value your home and have taken good care of it over the years.
+Cleaning the floors of your home — both deep cleaning and regular cleaning — sends the message to potential buyers that you value your home and have taken good care of it over the years.

 An experienced real estate agent can help you prepare your home so it’s in top condition before you place it on the market.
 HomeLight’s free Agent Match platform can connect you with an agent who knows the value of a clean, cared-for laminate floor, and more.

-As you prepare your home for sale, if you’re curious what it might be worth, try HomeLight’s free Home Value Estimator.
-In less than two minutes you can see a real-world ballpark home value estimate.
+As you prepare your home for sale, know what it might be worth by trying HomeLight’s free Home Value Estimator.
+In less than two minutes, you can see a real-world ballpark home value estimate.

 Header Image Source: (New Africa / Shutterstock)